 Trust a Philadelphia Personal Injury Lawyer with The Experience To Handle Your Case

 The Wieand Law Firm has a track record of successfully representing clients injured in slip and fall accidents.
-Founding attorney, Brent Wieand, has been selected as a Pennsylvania Super Lawyers “Rising Star” for the years 2013, 2014, 2015 and 2016.
+Founding Philadelphia slip and fall lawyer, Brent Wieand, has been selected as a Pennsylvania Super Lawyers “Rising Star” for the years 2013, 2014, 2015 and 2016.